-- 1.9 This guidance note should only be used for calculating the reduction to benefits following an election to utilise the Annual Allowance or Lifetime Allowance 'Scheme Pays' mechanism.
-It should not be used for any other purpose. - 1.10 NHSBSA should satisfy themselves that the pension reduction resulting from a scheme pays election complies with all legislative requirements including, but not limited to, tax and contracting-out requirements.
+- 1.9 This guidance note should only be used for calculating the reduction to benefits following an election to utilise the Annual Allowance or Lifetime Allowance Scheme Pays mechanism.
+It should not be used for any other purpose. - 1.10 NHSBSA should satisfy themselves that the pension reduction resulting from a Scheme Pays election complies with all legislative requirements including, but not limited to, tax and contracting-out requirements.
 Any legal advice in this area should be sought from an appropriately qualified person or source. - 1.11 This guidance note does not cover the method for determining the amount of any Annual Allowance or Lifetime Allowance charge although Section 3 does refer to this calculation.
 This guidance note also does not cover the method used to calculate the negative DC balance at retirement or other relevant date.
 This guidance has been provided separately to NHSBSA in a note dated 27 June 2016.

-Implementation
+Implementation and review

-- 1.12 The factors contained in this note should be used with immediate effect.
-The factors applicable for AA deductions are essentially the same as the factors used to determine pension credits on divorce, as detailed in our note 'National Health Service Pension Scheme: Pension Sharing Following Divorce: Calculation of Cash Equivalents and Pension credits'. - 1.13 The factors set out in the appendices are as follows:
+1.12 The factors contained in this note should be used with effect from 1 April 2019.
+The factors applicable for AA deductions are essentially the same as the factors used to determine pension credits on divorce, as detailed in our note 'NHSPS 2015 Pension Sharing Following Divorce: Calculation of Cash Equivalents and Pension credits'.